SNICScienceCloud/technical-training/automation/README.md

 Good Luck!

-## Task-0: Setting the environement for API access
+## Task-0: Setting the environment for API access

 Install Openstack libraries on your local machine,